future timeline technology singularity humanity predictions events 2020 2050 2100

 The Juno probe arrives at Jupiter

-Launched in 2011, this becomes the second probe to orbit the gas giant, the first being Galileo in 1995.
+Launched in 2011, Juno becomes the second probe to orbit the gas giant, the first being Galileo in 1995.
 It is equipped with a camera, infrared and microwave radiometers, particle detectors, and an ultraviolet spectrometer.
 The mission objectives are:

 • Determine precisely how much water is in Jupiter's atmosphere, to help confirm which planet formation theory is correct (or if new theories are needed).